Reconstruction in South Carolina: 1868 Constitutional Convention

 The 1865 South Carolina constitution created after the Civil War did not provide newly freed African-Americans suffrage.
 This was in conflict with the Reconstruction Act of 1867 and led South Carolina to need a new constitution.
 At the 1868 South Carolina constitutional convention, among the 124 delegates present, 76 of them were African American.
 The African American delegates were influential in the construction of the new constitution for South Carolina.

-Black delegate Robert B. Elliott, fought for the removal of a literacy test that he believed would discourage African Americans from voting.
-Some 90.6% of the 124 delegates voted to remove the literacy test.
+Black delegates Francis Lewis Cardozo and Robert B. Elliott advocated the removal of a literacy test that they believed would discourage African Americans from voting.
+Of the 124 delegates, 107 voted to remove the literacy requirement.

 The issue of women's suffrage was debated at this convention as well.
 Among the foremost of those advocating for women's right to vote was black delegate William J Whipper.
 His position was that if women were affected by the laws of the state, they should then have a vote to influence those laws.
 Women's suffrage did not pass at this convention.

 Another proposal brought before the convention was to make public schools in South Carolina open to all races.
 There was concern from the white delegates, specifically B. O. Duncan, who worried that this would lead to racial integration of all schools.
 When the vote was placed for opening public schools to all races it was passed with almost 81% of the total delegate vote, including 64.71% from the white delegates.
 The passage of this school proposal provided the right for a child of any race to attend any public school, but it didn't require racial integration or prohibit racial segregation.